 Thinking of adding stone tile flooring to your new home or remodeling project?
 It’s important to first consider where you will be using stone tile and what type of finish and characteristics you are looking for.
 The focus of this article is to give you a better understanding of the common types of stone and finishes and their characteristics.
 We will also talk about stone sealers and enhancers.

 Granite is formed by intense heat and pressure giving it a very hard, non-porous surface and is not damaged by common household kitchen acids such as citrus juice, vinegar, and sodas.
-It is known for a crystalline appearance which may be fused with quartz, feldspare and mica.
+It is known for a crystalline appearance which may be fused with quartz, feldspar, and mica.
 Granite is an ideal stone for countertop and flooring application.
 Granite also resists most scratches and shows no damage from heat such as placing hot pots and pans on it.
-However it can still be stained by oils like olive and vegetable oil.
+However, it can still be stained by oils like olive and vegetable oil.
 You can also get more information about granite fountains.

 Travertine is a rock typically formed by hot springs which dissolve the underlying limestone that eventually hardens into stone again and as a result has many small air pockets and pits in its surface.
 This gives the stone a unique, rustic old world appearance that has been treasured as a building stone as far back as the Romans.
 Travertine is a popular choice for foyer and bathroom flooring, walls, and bathroom vanities.
 Travertine is a porous stone and can be more susceptible to staining then Granite or Marbles and should be protected with a sealer.